 Steer clear of anything that reeks of a stock photo or doesn’t feel “on brand” for your business.

-Every social network requires a different size image.
-If you’re ambitious and want to create a unique graphic for each social network, you can find those dimensions in this handy post from Courtney Robertson
+The opportunity here is that every social network requires a different size image.
+If you’re ambitious and want to create a unique graphic for each social network, you can find those dimensions here.

 STEP 7: Tidy it Up